Core Material Selecton for Baluns and Ununs

 In addition, transformer or inductor operating on the downward slope of a high ui core requires extra turns to maintain critical impedance and often requires more turns than a lower mu core.
 The upper frequency limit will decrease and this may reduce useful bandwidth in the desired frequency range.

 Using excessive initial permeability also means temperature stability is often reduced while losses increase over an optimum core material selection.
 In addition, stray capacitance increases needlessly, reducing bandwidth and increasing unwanted stray coupling.
-This is why the use of mix 43 for HF applications is almost always a mistake.
+This is why the use of mix 43 for most HF applications is a mistake in most cases.

 So when a balun manufacturer shows excessively high choking impedance for a common mode choke you should realize it comes with a trade off of reduced stability and heat tolerance.
 Do NOT pick cores solely by considering initial mu since that value is taken at dc.
 You should consider characteristics measured at the operating frequency!